Blog Post

 Search engines test the download time of each web page, and a page that takes too long won’t rank well.

-Clarity on websites
+Clarity on Websites

 Google is appeased by transparency – a sense of honesty and openness from the company, so visitors can ascertain who’s selling to them.